mosowaz/Azure_CI_CD_Pipeline_for_Terraform_code/README.md

 ### ./rt_table-nsg
 1. Create network security group, security rules, and rule associtaion
    - "inbound-public" to allow local machine to connect to public ip of hub and spoke VMs
-   - "outbound-private" to allow access from other subnets withing Azure
+   - "outbound-private" to allow access from other subnets within Azure

 2. Create route tables and associations